Social Service Worker

 BSCI-1247Group Development & Practice3

-Group Development and Practice is designed as an experiential learning opportunity aimed at developing students' knowledge and understanding of human behaviours within groups, with a focus on the role of 'self' in group dynamics and processes.
-Students will learn and apply Prosocial Theory Core Design Principles to develop skills related to effective individual and group functioning in essential areas such as; communication, decision making, and conflict resolution.
+Group Development and Practice is designed as a live, in-person, in-class, experiential learning opportunity aimed at developing students' knowledge and understanding of human behaviours within groups.
+Drawing from Atkins, Wilson, & Hayes' "Prosocial: Using Evolutionary Science to Build Productive, Equitable, and Collaborative Groups", this course explores the role of self in group dynamics and processes and uses that knowledge and understanding to apply fair and inclusive guidelines and practices.
+Students will learn and apply Prosocial Core Design Principles to develop skills related to effective individual and group functioning in essential areas such as communication, decision making, conflict resolution, workload distribution, and evaluation through participating in ongoing group work over the term.
+This course introduces students to the Prosocial Model for group processes and dynamics, building the foundational skills necessary for effective group work in the current Foundation to Community Building (SOCW1057) Course and the upcoming Community Organization & Development 1 (SOCW1053) Course.

 SOCW-1057Foundation to Community Building2